NFL's Michael Bennett Says Las Vegas Cop Threatened To Shoot Him In The Head

 TMZ posted video of part of the encounter, which shows an officer handcuffing Bennett on the ground as he protests, "I wasn't doing nothing!"

-A 31-year-old in his ninth season in the NFL, Bennett told ESPN last month that the violence in Charlottesville convinced him to sit during the national anthem for the entirety of the 2017 season.
+A 31-year-old in his ninth season in the NFL, Bennett told ESPN last month that the violence in Charlottesville, Va., linked to a white nationalist rally persuaded him to sit during the national anthem for the entire 2017 season.
 He grew up in Houston and recently announced a campaign to raise relief funds for those affected by Hurricane Harvey.

-"I have always held a strong conviction that protesting or standing up for justice is just simply, the right thing to do," he writes. "[E]quality doesn't live in this country and no matter how much money you make, what job title you have, or how much you give, when you are seen as a 'Nigger,' you will be treated that way."
+"I have always held a strong conviction that protesting or standing up for justice is just simply, the right thing to do," he writes. "[E]quality doesn't live in this country and no matter how much money you make, what job title you have, or how much you give, when you are seen as a '[N*****],' you will be treated that way."

-Las Vegas police told the Associated Press they were checking casino and police body camera video, as well as written reports.
+Las Vegas police told The Associated Press that they were checking casino and police body camera video, as well as written reports.

 "Without looking at video footage or reading any reports we can't say yet what happened," Officer Jacinto Rivera told the news service.

-Note: Editor's note: This story contains language that some might find offensive.